There’s really no one answer to the question, “how to get spray paint off skin?”

 A lot of people have trouble getting spray paint off their hands, arms, or any other body part that they accidentally hit with spray paint.

-You’re not alone!
+Not using gloves is a common spray painting mistake but no need to worry.
 We’ve found several ways to remove spray paint from skin safely and easily.

 Follow along as we show you all the different ways you can remove spray paint from your hands without any hassle.
 You’ll never have a problem getting this stuff off again!